Mountain Interval

-Mountain Interval is a 1916 poetry collection written by American poet Robert Frost.
+Mountain Interval is a 1916 poetry collection by American poet Robert Frost.
 Published by Henry Holt, it is Frost's third poetic volume.

 Background

 The book was republished in 1920, and after making several alterations in the sequencing of the collection, Frost released a new edition in 1924.
 Five lyrics of the earlier collection were compiled next under the title "The Hill Wife".
 In this volume only three poems are written in dramatic monologue.